ginstrom/paladin-novel/chapters/25_cleansing-tide.md

 When he awoke, it was to Sim's anxious face and Silviana's cool hand on his brow.
 The sounds of battle still raged, but they were distant.

 "The city…?"
-Gond rasped.
+Gond managed, his throat raw.

-"Your light broke their power, Gond," Silviana said softly.
-"The army fights with renewed spirit.
-But the most powerful priests… they have taken refuge in Gorlatch's main temple.
-A barrier of pure shadow protects it.
-None can approach."
+"Your light broke their power, Gond," Silviana said, her voice a quiet balm.
+"The army's fighting with new heart.
+But their strongest priests… they've taken refuge in Gorlatch's main temple.
+Shielded by shadow.
+No one can get near."

-Gond struggled to sit up, his body aching, his spirit weary but resolute.
-"Then I must."
+Gond pushed himself up, every muscle screaming, but his eyes were clear.
+"Then I go."

 Supported by Sim and Elena, he made his way to the heart of Port Sorrow.
 The temple of Gorlatch was a blasphemous edifice of black stone, pulsating with a visible aura of dark energy.
 Before it, his army waited, unable to breach the shimmering wall of shadow.

 Gond stepped forward alone.
-"Servants of the Chained God!" his voice, though weak, carried an undeniable authority.
-"Your master's reign ends today!"
+"Servants of the Chained God!"
+His voice was thin, but it cracked with an authority that wasn't entirely his own.
+"Your master's time is up!"

-The barrier rippled, and a figure emerged—the High Priest of Gorlatch, his eyes burning with cold fire, his form crackling with dark power.
-"Foolish paladin.
-You cannot comprehend the power you defy."
+The barrier shimmered, and a figure oozed out—the High Priest of Gorlatch, eyes like burning coals, power crackling around him like dark lightning.
+"Foolish whelp.
+You play with powers you can't even imagine."

-"I wield a power you have forgotten," Gond retorted.
-"The power of hope.
-The strength of mercy."
+"And I wield a power you've long forgotten," Gond shot back, finding a spark of strength.
+"Hope.
+Mercy.
+Today you'll learn that these are stronger than hate."

 The battle that followed was not of steel, but of spirit.
 The High Priest, a conduit for Gorlatch's malevolent will, unleashed blasts of shadow, whispers of despair, illusions of torment.
-Gond, drawing upon the last reserves of Alanyi's grace, met them with shields of light, affirmations of faith, and the unwavering conviction of a soul dedicated to healing.
+Gond, drawing upon his last reserves, channeled Alanyi's grace.
+He met the High Priess' unholy magic with shields of light, affirmations of faith, and the unwavering conviction of a soul dedicated to healing.

-It was a clash of gods, fought through their mortal champions.
 Darkness surged, threatening to overwhelm, but Alanyi's light, though sometimes flickering, refused to be extinguished.
 Gond felt her presence, her sorrow for a world so wounded, her fierce love for her children.
 He became more than Gond; he became her sword, her shield, her unwavering heart.
+Despite his exhaustion, Gond felt a renewed strength as Alanyi's power restored him.

 With a final, desperate surge, the High Priest channeled Gorlatch's essence.
 A colossal shadow of the Chained God loomed over the temple, its ethereal chains rattling.
 But Gond met it with an equally potent manifestation of Alanyi—a radiant figure of light and compassion, whose gentle strength seemed to dissolve the very chains of the shadow.